Choose your language

 Cost per page is formulated based on the ink, toner, and paper used to produce one print job.
 But if you’re burning through ink cartridges and find that your printing is just too expensive, or not cost-effective, there are some quick and easy ways to reduce your printing costs.

 The first is defaulting all print jobs to duplex (double-sided) and greyscale (black and white).
-Duplex printing literally cuts your paper use in half and black and white means you use less ink.
+Duplex printing halves your paper use, and black and white means less ink.
 Quick, easy savings.

 Beyond that, it’s always helpful to check how many pages you need to print.
-Maybe you only really need pages 2, 3 and 6.
-This happens frequently when printing from websites.
-You’ll often get countless blank pages, and there are only a couple pages with content on it.
+Maybe you only really need pages 2, 3, and 6.

 In terms of larger ongoing print expenses, the type of printer or MFD you’ve purchased or leased can inflate your cost per page.
-This is why many organizations lease higher-end MFDs and printers because they return a low cost per page in the long term.
-Even if the initial overhead appears costly.
-Read our blog on waste control for more ways to reduce print costs.
+This is why many organizations lease higher-end MFDs and printers, as they return a low cost-per-page in the long term, even if the initial costs are higher.

 13. Clogged or banding print head nozzles